alexjackhughes/redditclone/README.md

 ## Acknowledgments

-* Thanks to Thinkster for the tutorial, I modified my version from
+* Thanks to Thinkster for the tutorial
-* Manfred for teaching me to code
+* Thanks to Manfred for teaching me the basics